 Russian ombudsman states observance of detained Ukrainian sailors’ rights

-MOSCOW, December 7 (RAPSI) – Rights of three Ukrainian sailors, who have been detained as part of a case on illegal crossing Russian borders and put in detention hospital, are not violated, according to Russia’s High Commissioner for Human Rights Tatyana Moskalkova.
+MOSCOW, December 7 (RAPSI) – Rights of three Ukrainian sailors, who have been detained as part of a case on illegal crossing Russian borders and put in detention hospital, are not violated, according to Russia’s High Commissioner for Human Rights Tatiana Moskalkova.

 The sailors’ rights to a procedure and confinement conditions as well as rights to medical care are observed as required by international and Russian laws, Moskalkova has told journalists.
 She has also added that the injured sailors are recuperating in a hospital.